seanbreckenridge/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/glue) | [GitLab](https://gitlab.com/seanbreckenridge/glue) | *Elixir*

-Glue all of my web applications together.
+Used to glue all of my web applications together.
 This is the code for my homepage at [sean.fish](https://sean.fish/), which links off to my static/other sites hosted on the same server.
 The elixir application also handles caching information for my [`feed`](https://sean.fish/feed) page.

 ### mal-id-cache